cjkpl/wagtail-cjkcms/docs/installation.md

 mkdir cmsdemo
 cd cmsdemo
 ```
-We will assume that we are in the home folder /home/, for the purpose of illustration, as later on we will have three nested folders with the same name, and it may get confusing!
+We will assume that we are in user's home folder /home/, for the purpose of illustration, as later on we will have three nested folders with the same name, and it may get confusing!

 The resulting folder structure should be: `/home/cmsdemo/`